Published By Janet Gershen-Siegel at April 29, 2018

 Know what your customers and prospects are like?
 Great!
 Now it’s finally time to look at social media channels.

 We’ve done the digging for you and found great social media channels for you.

 Let’s start with the 800 pound gorilla.

 Facebook is truly, astoundingly, enormous.
-According to Statista, Facebook has 2.2 billion monthly users worldwide, as of the end of 2017.
+According to Statista, Facebook has just about 2.2 billion monthly users worldwide.
+And that’s as of the end of the first quarter of 2018.
 Yes, that’s ‘billion’, with a B.

 In the United States and Canada, Facebook has about 239 million monthly users, per Statista.

 In America, Facebook’s distribution by age and gender (as of 2018) works out to a larger percentage of men being on Facebook when you look at ages 18 – 34.
 However, for ages 45 and up, the numbers flip, with a higher percentage of women within the overall user community.

 That is, about 20% of US Facebook users are women ages 45 and up, whereas only about 16% of Facebook users were men aged 45 and up.
 And with the genders combined, 25 – 34 year olds make up one-quarter of all American Facebook users.

 Facebook is so large that, even if your customers aren’t in its demographics at all you need to have a presence there.
 These are people such as children.
 Technically, the minimum age for Facebook is 13.
 But there are parents who look the other way and allow their underage children on the site.